trucngo100/data-analyst-portfolio-projects/Portfolio_Rachel_Ngo.md

 | Geographical Distribution | Customer Location, Seller Location, # of Sellers by Channel, Distribution of Total Orders Across Network |

 # About Me
-- A hard-working person with experience working in an international environment and driving business growth through **data**.
-Having an unhealthy obsession with learning.
-Built projects that can solve marketing and operational problems.
-Exposed to metrics collected in various industries (airline, hotel industry, buyback service, ecommerce, fintech, automobiles).
+- A proactive, detail-oriented, and hard-working person with experience working in an international environment and driving business growth through **data**.
+- Through my portfolio, you can get the impression that I love visualizing and interpreting product, operational and marketing metrics.
+Throughout my student life, I have delivered over 15+ presentations about airline, hotel industry, buyback service, ecommerce, fintech, automobiles and 4 years of creating captivating presentation materials.
+Besides that, I am also a creative person who has come up with different strategies to approach potential sponsors or online marketing events.
 - Looking for opportunities to grow and make impact with my data analytical and communication skills.
+- I might not have acquired all the skills required yet but I am really willing to learn.
+I really hope to get one foot in the door and contribute my unique skillsets and experience.
+I look forward to collaborating with my colleagues to extract insights from the vast ocean of data available at your company and solve marketing, operational and product-related problems!

 ### Coursework
 - *Yonsei Business School of Management*: Production and Operations Management, ERP, Management Information System, Management Science, Management Accounting, Machine Learning for Business Analytics, Marketing Analytics, Applied Statistics, Business Programming.